CradlePHP/cradle-website/README.md

 ## Install

 This package is experimental and is still in development.
-To try out this package you need to manually copy the schemas to your `/[project]/config/schema` folder, install each schema one by one and rund the SQL scripts in [`package/fixtures`](https://github.com/CradlePHP/cradle-website/tree/master/package/fixtures).
+To try out this package you need to manually copy the schemas to your `/[project]/config/schema` folder, install each schema one by one and run the SQL scripts in [`package/fixtures`](https://github.com/CradlePHP/cradle-website/tree/master/package/fixtures).

 ```
 composer require cradlephp/cradle-website